revezone/revezone/README.md

 * Desktop App Version (Full function): https://github.com/revenote/revenote/releases

 ## Reporting a Issue
-ReveNote is currently in public beta stage.
+ReveNote is currently in a public beta.
 Please report a [issue](https://github.com/revenote/revenote/issues/new), if you have any suggestions or questions.

 ## Features
 * Note: A Notion-like note-taking function.